 Imogam Rabies - HT Rabies Immune Globulin (human) is an immunization used to prevent rabies in people who have been bitten by an animal or otherwise exposed to the rabies virus.
-Common side effects include headaches, or tenderness, pain, soreness or stiffness of the muscles at the injection site that may persist for several hours after injection.
+Common side effects of Imogam Rabies include headaches, fever, chills, nausea, vomiting, itching, rash, allergic reaction, or injection site reactions (tenderness, pain, soreness, or stiffness of the muscles) that may persist for several hours after injection.

 The recommended dose of Imogam Rabies - HT is 20 IU/kg (0.
 133 mL/kg) or 9 IU/lb (0.
 06 mL/lb) of body weight administered at time of the first vaccine dose.
 It should be used in conjunction with a rabies vaccine such as Imovax Rabies Vaccine.
 Imogam may interact with steroids, chemotherapy or radiation cancer treatments, x-rays, cyclosporine, azathioprine, basiliximab, etanercept, leflunomide, muromonab-CD3, mycophenolate mofetil, sirolimus, tacrolimus, or "live" vaccines.
 Tell your doctor all medications and supplements you use, and all vaccines you recently received.
 During pregnancy, Imogam should be used only if prescribed.
 Tell your doctor if you are pregnant or breastfeeding before receiving Imogam vaccine.

 Our Imogam Rabies - HT Rabies Immune Globulin (human) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.